sider/sider-docs/docs/custom-rules/introduction-to-custom-rules.md

       - "Sign out"
 ```

-In this example, Goodcheck will analyze files with `.html`, `.erb` and `.yml` extensions for the pattern “Log in” or “Log out”.
-If the pattern is found, it would display the message “Please use “sign in”/”sign out".”
+In this example, Goodcheck will analyze files with `.html`, `.erb` and `.yml` extensions for the pattern `Log in` or `Log out`.
+If the pattern is found, it would display the message: `Please use "sign in" or "sign out".`

 ### Querly